While reports of identity theft have fluctuated year to year, it continues to be a major concern citizens need to be …

 There’s no doubt that more people are cutting the cable cord than ever.
 Consumers are tired of paying monthly, triple-digit prices for the TV shows and movies they love, so they’re turning to alternate sources of entertainment.
 Netflix, one of the most popular options, offers much of the same content as cable television, but for a much lower price.

 The only problem is that some Netflix content is country-specific.
 Your favorite show might be available to viewers in France, for instance, but not in the United States.
 This causes frustration among Netflix subscribers who want access to all the shows they love no matter where they live.
+So, to get the best viewing experience, you’ll need to unblock Netflix.

 Why is Some Content Unavailable in Certain Countries?